 I needn't tell you which path was chosen.

 As it turned out, we the people still held sufficient power in 2020 to reject the GOP's invitation to dump democracy in favor of fascism.
 Anyone who thought being rejected by the people would curb the newly acquired autocratic tendencies failed to understand the catalyst … to understand the conditions as I have described them.

 There were losses.
 Many losses.
 There were also victories.
 The political needle had been successfully fixed by the deployment of their fabricated reality.
 No clearer example of our dual reality configuration could I imagine than that of the rise of the American anti-vaxxer.
 The base with which they made it close remains largely intact.
 It will not grow.
 Perhaps it needn't grow.
 Perhaps they may engender the opposition base to shrink.

 There are two sides to this coin and both are shaped by the choice to offer the people nothing.
 When you offer nothing, your legislative aim becomes laser focused … prevent the opposition from offering something to the people.
-Receiving something from your opposition that you have refused to offer is purest way to break the spell … to expose the fabrication of one’s reality by nefarious architects.
+Receiving something from your opposition that you have refused to offer is the purest way to have your spell broken … to expose the fabrication of one's reality by nefarious architects.
 The flip side of that coin goes like this: the people will expect the opposition to convert promissory notes into bonafide benefit.
 Failure to do so would breed apathy … perhaps even anger.